 the Senate and Faculty Assembly.

-For 2017, award nominations opened on April 3 and closed on April 25.
-All members of the campus community were able to nominate any eligible faculty member, classified staff person, or officer of administration for these awards.
-These awards along with two special recognition awards were presented at a formal ceremony at the June 7 Senate meeting.
+For 2017-18, award nominations will open on April 2 and close on April 24.
+All members of the campus community are able to nominate any eligible faculty member, classified staff person, or officer of administration for these awards.
+These awards along with two special recognition awards will be presented at a formal ceremony at the June 6 Senate meeting.

 Purpose: Award is given to the person who has best exemplified the principles of shared governance, transparency, and trust during the past year.
 Established in 2015.
 Eligible: Any administrator or other member of the UO community.
 Selection: Recommended by Senate Executive Committee; selected by members of the University Senate.